santosidauruk/catalog/README.md

-This project is created for Software Engineer Product Technical Assessment in SaleStock
+This project is a simple webapp to see a list of product and the detail of each product

 ## Available Scripts